mateuszGorczany/Apka-Transformatka/README.md

 # Apka-Transformatka
 > Application made for the university course.
 > It calculates and draw Fourier epicycles in the few ways: by countours, vertically, spirally.
-It can convert aswell data points.
+It can convert data points aswell.

 ## Examplary images:
 <div align="center">